CyberAmarjit/reaction-bot/README.md

 ```

 # 🕸 Configuration
-Open `/token.txt` and put your bot's token in that file.
+Open `token.txt` and put your bot's token in that file.
 Get token from [bot father](https://t.me/botfather)
 > Example token: **1234567890:aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa**
 + **Lanuch the bot**:
     After configuring the token, simply run `reaction_bot` to launch your bot: